wilsonliaows/docs/_docs/salesforce-docs.markdown

   To connect to a Salesforce Sandbox instance, set up the [on-premise agent](https://www.workato.com/secure_agents).
 Ability to use the on-premise access functionality depends on the Workato plan subscribed to.

-* **Host name**

-  Complete JIRA instance URL used to login to JIRA.
+* **Enable restricted IP**

+  Relevant for organizations with IP whitelisting.
+Select *yes* to have all requests from Workato originate from a consistent, known IP address.

+Once you have filled up the above fields, click on connect a Salesforce connection pop-up will show up, allowing you to either chose an account that has been saved in your browser, or provide new login credentials

 * **Username**

-  Username to connect to JIRA.
+  Username to connect to Salesforce.

 * **Password**

-  Password to connect to JIRA.
+  Password to connect to Salesforce.

-* **Enable firewall-friendly IP**

-  Relevant for organizations with IP whitelisting.
-Select *yes* to have all requests from Workato originate from a consistent, known IP address.

 ### Roles and permissions required to connect
 JIRA users who can login to JIRA can connect to JIRA from Workato.
 The user will have the same [project permissions](https://confluence.atlassian.com/adminjiracloud/managing-project-permissions-776636362.html) on Workato as in JIRA, and will be able to read and write to the same projects and issues.